 After bidding Marie good evening, Cy stopped to sit on a bench in London's Victoria Park, and he penned a love poem to his future wife entitled "Sweet Marie."

-The newlyweds visited New York City in 1893, and a friend set Warman's poem to music, and "Sweet Marie" quickly became a popular hit song.
+After the newlyweds visited New York City in 1893, a friend set Warman's poem to music, and "Sweet Marie" quickly became a popular hit song.

-In 1931, the Willard Chocolate Factory in Toronto named one of its chocolate bars, Sweet Marie, after the song.
-The chocolate bar soon became a hit with Canadians familiar with the song and its story.
+Later, in 1931, the Willard Chocolate Factory in Toronto named one of its chocolate bars, Sweet Marie, after the song.
+The chocolate bar soon became popular with Canadians familiar with the song and its story.

-The song saw greater recognition after being sung by Irene Dunne and William Powel in the 1947 classic movie, "Life with Father," as seen in this brief YouTube video clip below.
+The song saw greater recognition after being sung by Irene Dunne and William Powel in the 1947 classic movie, "Life with Father."

-Sadly for Canadians, Cadbury® Canada has stopped making its Sweet Marie Chocolate Bar.
+Sadly for Canadian candy lovers, Cadbury® Canada has stopped making its Sweet Marie Chocolate Bar.
 But, thanks to the homemade Sweet Marie Candy Bar Recipe, you can make a delicious version that will remind you of the original.

 The Boston Cooking-School Cook Book (1896)